Economies-of-scale in resource sharing systems: tutorial and partial review of the QED heavy-traffic regime: Extensions

 where $\mu_A$ and $\sigma_A$ are the mean and standard deviation of demand per period, respecively, and $\beta>0$.
 This is similar to \eqref{beta} in which the original variability hedge is replaced by an amount that is proportional to the square-root of the variance of the arrival process.
 In \cite{Mathijsen2016}, it is shown that this rule indeed leads to QED-type behavior in bulk-service queues as the system size grows.
-For the $M/M/s$ queue, this has been studied in \cite{maman} and \cite{Bassamboo2010}, but much more work in this area is necessary. \chp{Another interesting case that causes the square root rule to break down is the case of interarrival times with infinite variance, see~\cite{Pang2007} for more details.}
+For the $M/M/s$ queue, this has been studied in \cite{maman} and \cite{Bassamboo2010}, but more work in this area seems necessary.